jeff-cruz/MovieLookUp/README.md

-# final-project
+# MovieLookUp

-A full stack JavaScript solo project.
+A small React project focusing on useState, useEffect and obtaining data from a movie API.